-- 1. SCDOT reserves the right to cancel the Work upon ten (10) days written notice to CONTRACTOR.
+1. SCDOT reserves the right to cancel the Work upon ten (10) days written notice to CONTRACTOR.
 Should the Work be so canceled by SCDOT for convenience, CONTRACTOR shall be paid for the value of the Work, based upon the Schedule of Values, performed to the date of cancellation and demobilization together with any cancellation charges by vendors and subcontractors.
 CONTRACTOR shall also be entitled to the cost of securing the work, provided such cost is approved by SCDOT.
-In no event, however, shall the total payment to CONTRACTOR pursuant to such a cancellation exceed the Contract Price. - 2.
-Termination of all or a portion of the Contract shall not relieve CONTRACTOR of any responsibility it would otherwise have for the work completed, or for any claims arising from that work.
+In no event, however, shall CONTRACTOR recover any amount for work not performed.
+The shall the total payment to CONTRACTOR pursuant to such a cancellation shall not exceed the Contract Price.

-3. Upon such termination, all Project Documents, as defined in Article II.E, shall be surrendered forthwith by CONTRACTOR to SCDOT.
+- 2. Termination of all or a portion of the Contract shall not relieve CONTRACTOR of any responsibility it would otherwise have for the work completed, or for any claims arising from that work. - 3.
+Upon such termination, all Project Documents, as defined in Article II.
+F = shall be surrendered forthwith by CONTRACTOR to SCDOT.
 SCDOT will be authorized to use the Project documents for the sole purpose of promoting, completing, using, maintaining, upgrading or adding to the Project.
 This authorization includes allowing design professionals to make changes, corrections, or additions to the Project documents for these purposes.